Juan Manuel Sánchez Gordillo: Robin Hood raids

 In mid August 2012, Sánchez Gordillo attracted considerable media attention both within Spain and internationally due to his role in raids on supermarkets in nearby towns, Seville and Cádiz, where food was stolen and handed out to poor families and to food banks.
 The items stolen were part of a list chiefly made of rice, sugar, pasta, milk, olive oil and flour.
 Sánchez Gordillo did not personally remove food, but was outside in the car parks while members of his union conducted the raids.
 Several of these members have been arrested and later released, though Sánchez Gordillo himself has immunity from prosecution.
 Sánchez Gordillo has however said he is happy to waive his immunity and go to jail for his cause, in fact he said he expected to be jailed in order to make his message spread further.
 English speaking media have widely reported that Sánchez Gordillo is seen as a hero and a "national celebrity" within Spain, comparing him to Robin Hood.
 A dissenting voice came from Jonathan Blitzer of the New York Times, who suggested he may fail to live up to the hype and be more like a Don Quixote.

 Sánchez Gordillo has also been called a modern Robin Hood and "the revolutionary of Andalusia" by several Spanish newspapers, including the center-left El País.
-Gordillo has been criticised by several Spanish citizens and officials, including Alfonso Alonso, a spokesman for the governing People's Party in Spain's national parliament, who said "One can’t be Robin Hood and at the same time earning a salary as the sheriff of Nottingham".
+Gordillo has been criticised by several Spanish citizens and officials, including Alfonso Alonso, a spokesman for the People's Party in Spain's national parliament, who said "One can’t be Robin Hood and at the same time earning a salary as the sheriff of Nottingham".